scoggeshall/netsh-reset/README.md

 ## Overview

-This is an advanced Windows batch script that automates the process of resetting and repairing network settings.
-It uses built-in tools like `netsh`, `ipconfig`, `nbtstat`, `arp`, and `reg` to help restore internet connectivity, flush caches, reset firewalls, and more.
+This is a streamlined Windows batch script designed to quickly reset and repair essential network settings using built-in system tools.
+It flushes DNS, resets TCP/IP and Winsock, clears ARP and NetBIOS caches, resets firewall and proxy settings, and logs everything to a timestamped file.

 ---

 ## Features

-- Color-coded, interactive command-line interface
+- One-click full network reset
-- Logs all actions to a detailed timestamped file
+- Automatically logs all actions and errors
-- Backs up current network configuration before making changes
-- Multiple reset options:
-  - Quick Reset (basic TCP/IP and Winsock reset)
-  - Full Reset (adds firewall and proxy reset)
-  - Advanced Reset (includes additional diagnostic and optimization steps)
-- Verifies connectivity and DNS before and after reset
-- Restarts critical networking services
+- Creates per-run log files with timestamp
-- Offers reboot prompt at the end
+- Optionally prompts for system reboot
+- Minimal UI, no external dependencies

 ---

-## Files Created

-- Log File: `%UserProfile%\Desktop\NetworkResetLogs\NetworkReset_YYYY-MM-DD_HH-MM-SS.log`
+## Log File Location

-- Backup File: `%UserProfile%\Desktop\NetworkResetLogs\NetworkConfig_Backup_YYYY-MM-DD_HH-MM-SS.txt`
+- `%UserProfile%\Desktop\NetResetLogs\reset_YYYY-MM-DD_HH-MM.log`

+Includes details of every step and the full `ipconfig /all` output for reference.

 ---